Laurel Springs Ranch: History

-In 1977, actress Jane Fonda and her husband Tom Hayden bought it and she later operated both a workout studio spa and a summer camp for disadvantaged children there until the early 1990s.
+In 1977, actress Jane Fonda and her husband Tom Hayden bought it as a summer home and she later operated both a workout studio spa and a summer camp for disadvantaged children there until the early 1990s.

 It was then bought by Melissa Keeler and Michael Morris.
 Together they developed it into the Laurel Springs Retreat, and is now used for group trainings and individual rentals.